-Graphic Matters is an international biennal festival Graphic Matters shows it’s visitors the impact of graphic design on our daily lives.
-From the 20th of September Graphic Matters presents their seventh edition with an exhibition about Information Design.
-To make this theme perceptible in other ways, Powered by TINC organizes a series about graphic scores during the festival, including live performances from Oene van Geel, Ruben de Grauw, Julian Edwardes, Aart Strootman and Brendan Faegre.
+Once every two years, international biennal festival Graphic Matters shows it’s visitors the impact of graphic design on our daily lives.
+In 2019 Graphic Matters presented their seventh edition with an exhibition about INFORMATION SUPERPOWER.
+To make this theme perceptible in other ways, Powered by TINC organized a series about graphic scores during the festival, including live performances from Oene van Geel, Ruben de Grauw, Julian Edwardes, Aart Strootman and Brendan Faegre.

-Musician Julian Edwardes explorers the framework of his improvisations with modular synthesizers.
-Graphic Matters offers him a graphic score, which Julian – inspired by algorithms and patterns – will perform during Talking Matters for the first time.
-With his background in the visual arts, and studies at St Joost, this promises to be an interesting performance!
+Musician Julian Edwardes explores the framework of his improvisations with modular synthesizers.
+Graphic Matters offered him a graphic score, which Julian – inspired by algorithms and patterns – performed during Talking Matters for the first time.
+With his background in the visual arts, and studies at St Joost, this was a very memorable performance!

 Composer, guitarist and Matthijs Vermeulen 2019 winner Aart Strootman develops new instruments.
 In this process he creates new forms of graphic scores.
 For example, for his project W.A.L.L. he wrote a piece for selfmade instruments, such as microtonal tubular bells and glass marimbas.
 During Talking Matters he spoke about his search for innovation, followed by a performance of his work.

 Sunday 20 October: Brendan Faegre